 ENO: Brian Eno is discussing with us the launching of a new initiative for creative ideas through Campfire Projects which we will officially announce in April and will form a part of ongoing Campfire discussions.

-We plan to offer an award for the best new ideas across the broad spectrum of social innovation, to be promoted during this season's Campfire Conversations and in the run up to our August event, Campfire Convention 002.UK.
+We plan to offer an award for the best new ideas across the broad spectrum of social innovation, to be promoted during this season's Campfire Conversations and going live from the summer.
 The initiative will be run through the hub of our Projects (currently being re-vamped and due for re-lanuch) to focus and collate the ideas.

 Here is Eno's rallying call :